jcouv/jcouv.github.io/_posts/2015-08-14-git-internals.md

 ### objects folder
 All objects are store in this folder, using their SHA-1 identifier as filename (the first two characters of the identifier are used as sub-folder).
 The objects can optionally be packed, in which case they get moved into a pack file, which comes with an index file.

+So the folder looks like this:
     <SHA-1 named files>
     pack file and index file

-Each type of object holds different kind of information:
+As we've seen, each type of object holds different kind of information:
 * blob (contents of a file)
 * tree (list of filenames, each with a SHA-1 reference and an object type, which can be normal, executable, symbolic link or directory)
 * commit (reference to toplevel tree, author information and commit message)
-* annotated tag

 Each object type has a specific serialization to file.
 For instance blob objects are serialized as "blob <space> <content length> \0 <content> <linefeed>" which is then compressed with zlib.